Plus Aborted Section D

 - Bear Canisters are simple and effective way of keeping food and bears safe.

 - In the Rockies I prefer rain pants to a rain skirt and a rain jacket to a poncho.

 - Umbrellas rock.

 - If you know who will be picking you up after a long hike, leave them a bag of clean clothes and deodorant to bring with them for you to change into.

 - Pack with a list so you do not forget anything.
 Forgot my orange fleece on my Section D attempt.

 - Do not walk around a campsite in sandals without socks on.
 Lots of things you can stub your feet on and the socks will mitigate much of the potential damage.

 - Know how to use any apps you are using.
-Guthooks has a feature where hikers can add notes to a point of interest.
-Can give a bit more information on what lies ahead or recent update and opinions.
+Guthooks has a feature where hikers can add notes to a point of interest which can give a bit more information on what lies ahead, or recent updates and opinions.
 I did know about the feature till the second last day of the hike when Emily showed me.
 Would be nice if the Six Passes Alternative had some notes.

 - Was happy that I was able to carry 11 days of food, hopefully in the future sections will be shorter but good to know can carry 11 days of food safely.

 - Don’t stuff gloves deep in the backpack, keep accessible for when needed.